TiagoM13/TiagoM13/README.md

 ## Hey!
-I'm Tiago Mota, I'm a Front-End developer - React.js
+My name is Tiago Mota, I'm a Front-End developer - React.js

 - 🔭 I currently work as a Front-End developer with React.js, Typescript and Javascript, among other technologies.
 Development of campaign websites, blogs for influencer posts and event landing pages.
 - 🌱 I have knowledge in Back-End development with Node and Mobile with React Native, but I find myself studying and improving my skills in these two technologies.